kai-vu/site/index.md

 ## News
 <ul>
-    <li> (03 oct 2023) 3 paper from KAI members have been accepted to the KCAP conference for publication and presentations, well done to all the authors: Ilaria, Lise, Ritten, Romana, Stefan as well as co-others from other groups!
+    <li> (03 oct 2023) 3 paper from KAI members have been accepted to the KCAP conference for publication and presentations, well done to all authors: Ilaria, Lise, Ritten, Romana, Stefan as well as co-authors from other groups!
     <ul>
-        <li>Knowledge Engineering for Hybrid Intelligence by Ilaria Tiddi, Victor de Boer, Stefan Schlobach</li>
+        <li><b>Knowledge Engineering for Hybrid Intelligence</b> by Ilaria Tiddi, Victor de Boer, Stefan Schlobach</li>
-        <li>OKG: A Knolwedge Graph for Fine-grained Understanding of Social Media Discourse on Inequality by Inès Blin, Lise Stork, Laura Spillner, Carlo R.M.A.
+        <li><b>OKG: A Knolwedge Graph for Fine-grained Understanding of Social Media Discourse on Inequality</b> by Inès Blin, Lise Stork, Laura Spillner, Carlo R.M.A.
 Santagiustina</li>
-        <li>Do you catch my drift?
-On the Usage of Embedding Methods to Measure Concept Shift in Knowledge Graphs by Stella Verkijk, Ritten Roothaert, Romana Pernisch, Stefan Schlobach</li>
+        <li><b>Do you catch my drift?
+On the Usage of Embedding Methods to Measure Concept Shift in Knowledge Graphs</b> by Stella Verkijk, Ritten Roothaert, Romana Pernisch, Stefan Schlobach</li>
     </ul>
     </li>
     <li> (01 oct 2023) Giacomo Zamprogno has joined the group!
 Welcome! </li>